 All Governance minutes are available to read.
 You may find that the latest meetings will not publish minutes until they have been ratified at the following meeting so there is a delay in publication.

-If you have a governance minutes query contact us on email@example.com
+If you have a governance query please contact Hannah Clunie, Clerk to College Governing Body at email@example.com.

 - 01. Appendix 1 RHT Articles of Association May 2018

 - 02. Appendix 2 Organisation Chart Oct 2021

 - 03. Appendix 3 Academy Levels Criteria and Procedure

 - 04. Appendix 4 General Powers Delegate to the LGB

 - 05. Appendix 5 Financial Limits for LABs

 - 06. Appendix 6 Reporting Formats and Frequencies

 - 07. Appendix 7 Huish Vision and Values 2022-2025

 - 08. Appendix 8 School Levels of Delegation